 Reduce the workload of the navigational officer

-Using official ENC data in a combination of ECDIS functions to improve safe approaches
+Using official ENC data in a combination of ECDIS functions, to improve the safety of approaches

-Automated NoGo lines based on the ECDIS voyage plan safety contour values
+Automated NoGo lines, based on the safety-contour values of the ECDIS voyage plan

 Real-time data supply as part of the NavCloud service

-CIO+ T&P Notices to Mariners and NAVAREA warnings is a combination of global UKHO T&P, local T&P NtMs and NAVAREA warnings which provides a comprehensive and enhanced update service for vessels navigating worldwide.
+CIO+ T&P Notices to Mariners and NAVAREA warnings combine global UKHO T&Ps, local T&P NtMs, and NAVAREA warnings, in providing a comprehensive and enhanced update service for vessels navigating worldwide.